Elderly or Disabled

 Examples of exempt resources/assets:

 - Retirement or life insurance plans (IRAs, pension plans, etc.)

 - The home you live in and household property

 - The household’s personal things and household goods (clothes, furniture, appliances, etc.)

 NOTE: You can own your car, home, and retirement plan and still qualify for CalFresh.

 Elderly or disabled individuals residing with others can apply as a separate household even if the elderly or disabled individuals purchase and prepare meals with whom they live.
 The income of those with whom they reside must be no more than 165% of the Federal Poverty income guideline.

 Elderly or disabled households have to complete a recertification every 2 years, as opposed to every year for a regular CalFresh household.
 A renewal packet and interview will be required.
-Only a SAR-7 form will be due at the 12th month.
 Households in which all adults are elderly or disabled and who have no earned income are not required to have recertification interviews, and must only complete a renewal packet every 3 years.
-A SAR-7 form will be due at the 12th and 24th month.

 For more information on recertification and SAR-7, or to download the forms, please visit our MAINTAINING CALFRESH page.